nuuuwan/news_lk3_data/README.md

 Rajika Wickremesinghe has been appointed as the MJP’s Kegalle District Organisers and Dedigama electorate organizer while Daham Sirisena has been appointed Polonnaruwa District Organiser.

-Meanwhile, Chamindu Kumarasinghe has been appointed as the Polonnaruwa District Coordinator andThakshila Premasiri as organiser for Udunuwara, Kandy.
+Meanwhile, Chalindu Kumarasinghe has been appointed as the Polonnaruwa District Coordinator andThakshila Premasiri as organiser for Udunuwara, Kandy.

 Daham is the son of former Polonnaruwa District Parliamentarian and former President Maithripala Sirisena.